IBT-FMI/NeuroGentooProject/doc/UseCases.md

 	```
 Now one can safely execute the `./install.sh` script.

+The metadata is not installed automatically, since it is a rather large change to the users Gentoo Linux system, which should not be done without user interaction.

 Gentoo Prefix Installations
 ---------------------------

-Prefix installations are full Gentoo Linux installations, that reside somewhere in the users home-directory, and do not affect the host system.
+Prefix installations are full Gentoo Linux installations that reside somewhere in the users home-directory, and do not affect the host system.
 It can be understood as a kind of virtual machine *without* the strict encapsulation from guest to host, but also without the usual virtualization overhead.

 Gentoo Prefix is installed with a script that leads the user through the whole process and requires only minimal interaction at the beginning.
 This script can be downloaded from the Gentoo developer page at <https://dev.gentoo.org/~heroxbd/bootstrap-rap.sh>

-Usage of the .gentoo directory is simliar to Bare-Metal installations, except that the Portage configuration no longer resides in `/etc`, but in the prefix directory, which is usually `$HOME/gentoo/etc/portage/`
+Usage of the .gentoo directory is simliar to Bare-Metal installations, except that the Portage configuration no longer resides in `/etc`, but in the prefix directory, which is `$HOME/gentoo/etc/portage/` by default

 ### EULER